yousefborini02/Ticket-Master/README.md

 ## Key Features

-1. **Event Catalog**: A dynamic and responsive catalog displaying various football matches.
+1. **Match Catalog**: A dynamic and responsive catalog displaying various football matches.
 Users can view details, select tickets, and proceed to checkout with ease.

-2. **Event Details**: Detailed pages for each football match, showcasing important information such as the match date, location, available ticket types, and prices.
+2. **Match Details**: Detailed pages for each football match, showcasing important information such as the match date, location, available ticket types, and prices.

 3. **Ticket Purchase**: A streamlined process for selecting and purchasing tickets, ensuring a smooth and secure transaction experience.